stormkit-io/app-stormkit-io/README.md

 Your project will be running at [https://localhost:3000](https://localhost:3000)

 You'll need a backend to work with.
-Currently the backend is not yet open-source.
+Currently the backend is not open-source.
 To speed up the process however, it's possible to create a proxy and point directly the live API which will allow local development.
 In order to do that simply create an `.env` file and specify the following environment variables: